The hardest person to forgive is often ourselves.

 If you look around the world, you see how impersonal and unfair the universe can be.
 There are bad people with great lives, good people who became innocent bystanders, crooks who got away with it, and good guys in prison for things they didn’t do.

-Well, I believe that abdicating personal responsibility is always a recipe for disaster, you must never forget that life is probabilistic.
+While I believe that abdicating personal responsibility is always a recipe for disaster, you must never forget that life is probabilistic.
 In life, the best processes don’t always guarantee the best outcomes.

 Even taking maximum precautions, it’s still sometimes your unlucky day.
-Don’t feel bad if you do your best to protect yourself or loved ones, and the impersonal universe still deals them a bad hand.
+Don’t feel bad if you do your best to protect yourself or loved ones and the impersonal universe still deals them a bad hand.